 The New Canadian Global Music Orchestra (noon-1 p.m. local time): The New Canadian Global Music Orchestra was created by the Royal Conservatory of Music to celebrate the cultural diversity and pluralism of our country as it turns 150.
 It features 12 members chosen from more than 100 new Canadians from 47 countries.

 CanadaSound (2-3 p.m. local time): Host Grant Lawrence tells the surprising stories behind some of Canada's most iconic sounds.
 Also, Canadians suggest the sounds that evoke Canada for them and musicians take those sounds to create new songs.

-Made in Canada: the Soundtrack of a Nation (4-5 p.m. local time): For decades, Canadian artists have defied labels, burst through the boundaries of musical genres and pioneered new sounds and styles to create a diverse national soundtrack — one you can't find anywhere else.
+Made in Canada: the Soundtrack of a Nation (4-5 p.m. local time): For decades, Canadian artists have defied labels, burst through the boundaries of musical genres and pioneered new sounds and s to create a diverse national soundtrack — one you can't find anywhere else.
 Made in Canada, with host Emma Godmere, introduces you to the stories behind some of your favourite songs on Canada's soundtrack.

 Visit CBC Music for more on CBC Radio 2's Canada Day programming.

 CBC Kids Canada Day Special (9-10 a.m.
 ET) : Join the stars of Studio K — Janaye, Tony and Victor and puppets Gary, Cottonball and Mr. Orlando — for a special morning on Canada Day from Parliament Hill in Ottawa.
 CBC Kids will also reveal how the young winner of their Prime Minister for a Day contest spent the day with Prime Minister Justin Trudeau.
 Tune in on: